GustavHansen99/dtu_mlops/s7_deployment/local_deployment.md

 </p>
 <!-- markdownlint-restore -->

-Before we go into details of Torchserve , an important question is why we need such an abstraction on top of our developed model.
+Before we go into details of Torchserve, an important question is why we need such an abstraction on top of our developed model.
 Why cant we just do:

 ```bash